raas-dev/configent/README.md

 Homebrew Cask or Snaps are not installed by default, as server/VM is assumed.

 Re-run `./bootstrap` in the repo (after `install.sh` finishes) to install them.

-### Private installation

-Fork this repository.
-Installing from a private git repo has some prerequisites:
-- Install git to clone the repo (on macOS: `xcode-select --install`)
-- Create an SSH key pair (`ssh-keygen -t rsa`)
-- Add SSH key `.pub` part in GitHub

-Then run the one command install/update:

-    git clone git@github.com:raas-dev/configent.git && configent/install.sh

 ## 🔋's included